james-priest/100-days-log/docs/log5.md

 This last step of the the application design process involves analyzing where each piece of data is required.

 Data used globally or in many different places is ideal for our Redux store.
-One useful exercise is to list out all components that rely on each data entitiy.
+One useful exercise is to list out all components that rely on each data entity.

-**Component / Store Matrix**

-Here's a matrix that shows each proposed component on the left and each piece of data across the top.
+**Component / Store Matrix:** Here's a matrix that shows each proposed component on the left matched with each data entity across the top.
+It indicates whether that component with use that entity.

 | *Components / Data* | Users | Questions | AuthUser| Text | Option |
 | | --- | --- | --- | --- | --- |